sonic-net/SONiC/doc/voq/voq_hld.md

 The figure below shows the system port net devices and host packet flows for the network ports for the 2-asic system above.
  ![](../../images/voq_hld/network-port-net-device-packet-flows.png)

-### 2.6.2 Option2 Kernel Neighbor table differs from SAI and ASIC
+### 2.6.2 Option2 PORT Kernel Neighbor table differs from SAI and ASIC
 This option proposes that a SONiC instance should create host interfaces ONLY for the its own system ports (ports that "belong" to its asic).
 This includes host interfaces for the network ports on the local asic and one "special" host interface.
 This "special" host interface should satisfy the following conditions.
 1. Packets sent by the host on this interface should NOT bypass ingress route lookups in ASIC (more generically should be subject to all the ingress lookups)
 2. It should be possible to send packets from any Port (any network port or cpu-port) in the whole VOQ system to this interface.
 The SAI host interface driver should -
     *  Classify these packet as being received on this "special" interface AND
     *  Should NOT require a host interface for the actual Ingress System Port.

-*Notes on SAI Host Interface Driver Behavior: All received packets are presented on the Host Interface of the Ingress port.
+*SAI Host Interface Driver Behavior: All received packets are presented on the Host Interface of the Ingress port.
 If a host interface does not exist for the Ingress port - received packets are dropped.
 For example if we use SAI host interface type VLAN, it satisfies Requirement#1 above (NOT bypassing the ingress lookups), but does not satisfy Requirement#2.
 It does not seem to be able to classify the incoming packets as being received on the vlan host interface.
-Currently VLAN interface in SONiC is standard Linux Bridge to which the host interfaces of the VLAN member ports are attached (as oppossed to using SAI Host interface type VLAN).
+Any VLAN support seems to rely on attaching the host interfaces of the VLAN member ports to a standard Linux Bridge (as oppossed to Native SAI support).
 This implies a dependence on having a host interface for all system ports (and not just the local asic ports)*

 The most practical choice for achieving Option-2 seems to be a port that connects the packets received on the egress pipeline to a ingress receive port on the same asic.
 A less practical option is for the asic to have an extra port that can be connected to the CPU like regular ethernet interface (less practical because it has implications on hardware).
 In the descriptions below, this special port is being referred as a "cpu-port" (could also be called an "inband" port)